fac24/week1-alex-hallie-hussain-sonia/README.md

 ## Further Steps

 - We considered adding a date-time stamp to the posts, following an example from fac-23
+- Make the layout more responsive and mobile-friendly
 - More accessibility testing would have been good
 - Have more recent posts appear above older ones